Palestinians to seek full U.N. membership - Abbas

 Abbas said the U.N. step would not "end the occupation," but would strengthen the Palestinians' hand.

-Washington has said it will veto any statehood resolution in the Security Council.
-Some U.S. politicians have said they will try to cut American aid to the Palestinians, totalling some $500 million a year, if they refuse to back down.
+Washington has already said it will veto any statehood resolution in the Security Council and some U.S. politicians have said they will try to cut American aid to the Palestinians, totalling some $500 million (316.4 million pounds) a year, if they refuse to back down.

 A statement from Netanyahu's office issued after the speech said the Palestinians were "systematically" avoiding direct talks with Israel.